argonne-lcf/AR2024/_highlights/06grover.md

 ---

 {% include txt-intro.html
-    blurb = "The development of hypersonic flight the ability to fly at 5 times the speed of sounds—and related capabilities is now of interest across the globe, potential to revolutionize technologies for national security, aviation, and space exploration.
+    blurb = "The development of hypersonic flight—the ability to fly at five times the speed of sound—and related capabilities is now of interest across the globe, with the potential to revolutionize technologies for national security, aviation, and space exploration.
 At the core of this research is the pursuit of accuracy in the prediction of the environment surrounding the hypervelocity vehicle.
-This work, led by a research team from the University of Dayton Research Institute and Air Force Research Laboratory, replicated a hypervelocity ground-test experiment using the novel direct molecular simulation (DMS) method."
+This work, led by a research team from the University of Dayton Research Institute and Air Force Research Laboratory, replicated a hypervelocity ground-test experiment using the novel direct molecular simulation (DMS) method.
+"
 %}

 ## Challenge

 At high Mach numbers, the shock encapsulating a vehicle is strong enough to cause chemical reactions and excitation of internal energy modes in the shock-heated gas.
 A precise description of these processes is essential to many aspects of flight, especially the heat loads experienced by the vehicle.
 DMS methods were used to model a reactive Mach 8.2 oxygen flow over a double-cone geometry.
 The method relies on molecular dynamics guided by interaction potentials grounded in quantum mechanics to construct this complex flow-field.
 The free-stream conditions and the article configuration generate a flow with thermal, chemical, and mechanical nonequilibrium.

 ## Approach